top of page

 5. Actually do something.
 Create a plan that identifies your top issues and solicit feedback on what can make things better.
 For example, if your employees are feeling stressed and overworked, you can come up with a plan to show your appreciation.
 This can take many different forms.
 Some of the ones I like best are: (A) "work from wherever" where employees aren't forced to come into the office every day, but can take their work with them wherever they are.
 The freedom shows trust.
 (B) Adding team-building into the budget.
 This can be companywide or by department, depending upon where your biggest issues reside.
 This breaks out time for appreciation and "time off" on the clock to bond as a group.
 (C) Create a rewards program where employees can choose how they get validated.
 Often this is some sort of points system with a variety of prizes or incentives.
 Think everything from gift cards to a day off or free products.
 Whatever your company has to offer that's not a standard issue employee perk.
 If it doesn't cost you anything, like say an extra "business casual" day a week or rebalancing workload to allow for summer hours (i.e., half day Fridays June-August), definitely go for it!
 Once you have a plan, tell your employees about it and let them know you are making these changes because you heard them and you are working to make things better.
 Allow space for future feedback and suggestions.
 Once they see you making an effort, they're more likely to pitch in as well.

 One big caveat here: if your leadership is the issue, it needs to be addressed.
-Until it is, you will keep losing good people and have a hard time retaining whoever is left, pandemic or not.
+Until it is, you will keep losing good people and have a hard time retaining whoever is left, remote role or not.

 While money is important to employees, it's not all-encompassing.
 Because people spend 8 or more hours a day at their jobs, where they work and who they work for/with is equally important.
 That's why work culture is so critical.